 - ½ tsp Mixed spice

 - ¼ tsp Ground ginger

 - ¼ tsp Nutmeg

 For the frosting

-Pour the mixture into the tin and bake for 25-30 minutes or until a skewer inserted in the centre comes out clean.
+- Pour the mixture into the tin, smooth it out into an even layer, and bake for 25-30 minutes or until a skewer inserted in the centre comes out clean.
 Leave to cool fully

-Spread the frosting on top of the sponge, then add sprinkles of your choice
+- Spread the frosting on top of the sponge, then add fondant pumpkins and the cinnamon sugar, or other decoration of your choice